jlinoff/pam/README.md

 ### Reasons to not use PAM
 This section talks about why you may not need or want to use _PAM_.

-#### Reason 1: Do Not Need It
+#### Reason 1: You want browser autofill
-It is very reasonable to ask yourself why, if _PAM_ is like an editor, you can't simply just use something like an Excel spreadsheet or a text file editor or keep passwords on a sheet of paper or use one of the many commercially available password managers?
+The most important reason not to use PAM is that it has no browser integration.
+Mainstream password managers like [Bitwarden](https://bitwarden.com) automatically detect login forms and fill in your credentials with a single click or tap.
+PAM requires you to manually copy each field to the clipboard and paste it into the browser.
+For day-to-day web login use, that friction adds up quickly.

+If autofill is important to you — and for most people it is — use Bitwarden or a similar tool instead.

+#### Reason 2: You already have something that works
-That is an excellent question.
-The answer is that you _can_ and, if you are already using an Excel spreadsheet or a text file editor or a sheet of paper or a password management service or any other method that works for you, _you should_.
+If you are already using a password manager, an Excel spreadsheet, a text file, or any other method that works for you, you should keep using it.
+There is no reason to switch.

-#### Reason 2: Too Complex
+#### Reason 3: Too complex
-Even if you do not already have a method for managing passwords _PAM_ may not be the right choice. _PAM_ requires that you understand a bit about HTML input and textarea elements which may be confusing.
-Also the _PAM_ user interface (UI) and record data model may be confusing or hard to understand and use because I am not a UI programmer.
+_PAM_'s record and field model is more flexible than a typical password manager, but that flexibility comes with some complexity.
+Creating records, managing field types, and maintaining your own encrypted file requires more engagement than simply installing a browser extension.
+If you want something that works without thinking about it, a mainstream password manager will serve you better.

-The bottom line is that I wrote _PAM_ to provide some features I wanted and to address some concerns I had with existing approaches.
-Those features and concerns are discussed in the next section to help you understand my reasoning so that you can decide whether any of them are important to you.
-If you don't care about the features and the concerns that bother me, there is no reason to use this tool.
+The features and design decisions behind PAM are discussed in the next section to help you decide whether any of them matter to you.

 ### Reasons to consider using PAM

 This section presents the nine primary reasons that motivated me to develop _PAM_.
-They are provided to to help you determine whether _PAM_ might be interesting to you.
+They are provided to help you determine whether _PAM_ might be interesting to you.

 #### Reason 1: No Client Server Communications